openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-methods-calendarpicker-dialog.md

 >
 > This component is supported since API version 10.
 Updates will be marked with a superscript to indicate their earliest API version.
 >
 > The functionality of this module depends on UI context.
 This means that the APIs of this module cannot be used where the UI context is unclear.
-For details, see [UIContext](../apis/js-apis-arkui-UIContext.md#uicontext).
+For details, see [UIContext](../js-apis-arkui-UIContext.md#uicontext).

 ## CalendarPickerDialog.show

-show(options?: CalendarDialogOptions)
+static show(options?: CalendarDialogOptions)

 Shows a calendar picker dialog box.